chronoDave/Chrono-Labs/packages/portfolio-express/assets/markdown/doombox.md

 **The UI did not work as well as I thought it would**

-The mockups were made at 1920 x 1080 resolution, but in reality I only used small resolutions.
-As the design wasn't made for smaller resolutions, it didn't work as well as I hoped it would.
+The mockups were made at 1920 x 1080 resolution, but in reality I only used smaller resolutions.
+As the design wasn't made for smaller resolutions, it didn't work as well as I hoped.

 **The code structure wouldn't allow me to iterate easily**

-I wrote the code as-is, without much thinking.
-It was by no means scalable or consistent, so I quickly ran into issues when trying to add new features.
+I wrote the code as-is, without much thinking about scaling, so I quickly ran into issues when trying to add new features.

-To solve these problems, I scrapped most of the code from 0.7.0-alpha and started on 1.x.x.
-It would feature better code structure and better support for smaller screens
+To solve these problems, I scrapped most of the code from 0.7.0-alpha and started working on 1.x.x.
+It would have a better code structure and more support for smaller screens

 #### Version 1.x.x